Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Horford is responsible for attempting 6.6% of his team's field goal attempts this season with 7.6 per game.
+- This season, Al Horford has made 3.6 shots from the floor per game, which adds up to 6.6% of his team's total makes.

-- He's made 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.
+- He's connected on 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Horford's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league on defense.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.

-- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Al Horford vs. the Heat